The New Zealand Maori Pig

 Others contend that the pigs are descendants of Captain Cooker pigs that have been crossbred with other pig breeds such as the Old Poland, one of the few breeds to share the wattled trait of Kunekunes.
 A similar pig can be found in Tahiti as well, also known as Kunekunes.

 Although it is unlikely we will ever know exactly how the pigs ended up in New Zealand initially, one thing is clear; the Maori custom for giving large, often live gifts to family members and members of other neighbouring tribes was a major contributing factor to their successful spread in New Zealand.

 Over time, as the Maori people began to rely on new, more European means in ways of subsistence, the population of the Kunekune began to dwindle significantly.
 This decline continued mostly unabated until the pigs were faced with near extinction in the 1980s.

 By the time wildlife park owners Michael Willis and John Simister began the arduous task of replenishing the breed there were approximately only about fifty purebred Kunekune left in all of New Zealand.
 From the available specimens only ten sows and four boars were selected for the purpose of conservation as they were the ones that best represented the Kunekune breed as a whole.

 In time, and in conjunction with Hilldale Game Farm in Hamilton, New Zealand (who were also working to conserve the breed), the herd grew until now when it occupies multiple countries worldwide.
 Every Kunekune today can be traced back to those original fourteen pigs in New Zealand.
-Which is why keeping detailed registries is so important and why Silver Prairie Stok & Poultry Farm is actively involved in multiple registries.
+Which is why keeping detailed registries is so important and why Silver Prairie Stock & Poultry Farm / Socrates Petting Zoo is actively involved in multiple registries and associations.